Posted on Monday, March 1st, 2004

 Posted on Sunday, March 21st, 2004

 After spending all night trying to get the revisions to my Hard Rock Cafe web site working under CSS, I'm giving up.
-I get things working under Apple's Safari browser with no problems.
-I move on to Opera and, again, no problem.
-Then I try it with FireFox, and get it working with only a few adjustments.
-Then of course I have to move on to Microsoft internet Explorer... five hours later, I have no idea how to make it work.
+I get things working under Apple's Safari browser with no problem.
+I move on to the Opera browser and, again, no problem.
+Then I try it with FireFox and get it working with only a few adjustments.
+Then of course I have to move on to Microsoft Internet Explorer... five hours later, I have no idea how to make it work.
 IE sucks ass.
 Microsoft sucks ass.
 What good is it to have web standards when the world's most popular web browser ignores them completely?
 So now I'm going to end up with some sort of bizarre mix of both CSS and tables in order to get it to display the way I want.
-Oh how I hate Microsoft.
+Oh how I hate Microsoft' shitty software.

 Posted on Monday, March 22nd, 2004